top of page

 the Middle Sea with the phases of reclamation

-A century after Bil was given to nobleman Arent of Egmond money was brought together to pull Bil out of the sea’s firm embrace.
-Besides being a showcase it was going to be a business case as well.
-In 1505, an enclosure dike of more than 14 kilometers long was erected between the locations Dijkshoek in the west and Hallumerhoek in the east.
-It secured more than 5,000 hectares of fertile salt-marsh land.
-The dike is still there and is called Oudebildtdijk, meaning 'old Bildt dike'.
+A century after Bil was given to nobleman Arent of Egmond, money was brought together to pull Bil out of the sea’s firm embrace.
+Besides being a showcase, it was going to be a business case as well.
+In the year 1505, an enclosure dyke of more than 14 kilometers long was erected between the locations Dijkshoek in the west and Hallumerhoek in the east.
+It secured more than 5,000 hectares of fertile salt marshes.
+The dyke is still there, and is called Oudebildtdijk meaning 'old Bildt dyke'.
 The work was (probably) completed within a few years, and it really was an unprecedented achievement in world water management.

-In the year 1600 north of Oudebildtdijk a new 13-kilometers-long dike was erected between De Westhoek in the west and the village Nieuwe Bildtzijl in the east.
+In the year 1600, north of Oudebildtdijk Rd., a new 13 kilometers long dyke was erected between area De Westhoek in the west, and the village of Nieuwe Bildtzijl in the east.
 This time securing nearly 2,000 hectares of fresh, green land from the sea.
-This dike is also still there to be admired, and is called Nieuwebildtdijk, meaning 'new Bildt-dike'.
-Yes, the names do not compete for the creativity price but it was all very organized.
+Also this dyke is still there to be admired, and is called Nieuwebildtdijk meaning 'new Bildt dyke'.
+Yes, the names do not compete for the creativity price.
+But it was all very organized and very functional.

 Tamers of Wild Bil

 Who were the people of this last frontier?
 Who tamed Wild Bil?
-It were not all Uma Thurmans.
-But it were not solely Frisian workers either.
-No, it were cowboys from all over the Netherlands who emigrated to the new, fertile land in the north.
-Especially from the islands of provinces Zuid Holland and Zeeland.
-These early labor migrants settled and stayed.
+They were not all Uma Thurmans.
+But they were not solely Frisian workers either.
+No, they were cowboys from all over the Netherlands who emigrated to the new, fertile land in the north.
+Especially from the islands of the provinces of Zuid Holland and Zeeland.
+These early labour migrants settled and stayed.

-Oh, and even one of the most famous painters of the Dutch Republic, Rembrandt van Rijn, married Saskia van Uylenburgh in the church of Sint Annaparochie in the year 1634.
+Oh, and even one of the most famous painters of the Dutch Republic, Rembrandt van Rijn, married Saskia van Uylenburgh in the church of the village of Sint Annaparochie in the year 1634.
 Saskia was a rich girl from region ‘t Bildt.
 Well, if that is not integration, we do not know what is?
+And did you know that the Frisian statesman Pieter Stuyvesant, governor of New Amsterdam, modern New York, was a brother-in-law of Rembrandt?
+Read our blog post History is written by the victors – a history of the credits.

 saskia van Uijlenburgh